The Classical World and Spinor Formalisms of General Relativity

-Such formalisms were designated as the $\gamma\varepsilon$-formalisms.
-In accordance with either of these frameworks, two pairs of conjugate spin spaces can be systematically set up at any non-singular point of a curved spacetime, but the role played by $SL(2,C)$ had unavoidably to be taken over by a group of gauge transformations whose determinants show up as complex numbers that depend crucially upon a real parameter.
-It had been pointed out earlier by Weyl [4] in connection with the formulation of a generalized principle of gauge invariance that such transformations could be naturally implemented within the context of general relativity.
+The formalisms of Infeld and van der Waerden constitute the classical spinor framework for general relativity, and are traditionally designated as the $\gamma \varepsilon $-formalisms.
+In accordance with either of them, two conjugate spin spaces are set up at any non-singular point of a curved spacetime, but the special Lorentzian role played by the unimodular linear group $SL(2,C)$ had unavoidably to be taken over by a group of gauge transformations whose determinants amount to complex numbers that depend essentially upon a real parameter.
+Actually, it had been pointed out in conjunction with the formulation of a generalized principle of gauge invariance [6] that such transformations could be naturally implemented within the context of general relativity.